Travel to Ireland: The Best Places to Visit in the Emerald Isle

 The best festivals in Ireland

-From big holiday celebrations that are celebrated throughout the country to small-town local occasions, there are so many festivals and events to explore in Ireland.
+From major holidays that are celebrated throughout the country to small-town occasions, there are many festivals and events to explore in Ireland.
 Travelers should keep in mind that many of these festivals and holidays mean that shops, bars, and restaurants may be closed, so it’s best to plan ahead.
 Whether you want to join in on some drunken revelry, sample the best oysters the coast has to offer, check out the alternative art scene, or even crown a goat-king, we’ve chosen our top festivals for any type of traveler.

 For the traditionalist: St. Patrick’s Day Festival